elasticdeeplearning/edl/doc/boss_tutorial.md

     session so that all the audience can use PaddlePaddle and ask some questions while using PaddlePaddle:
     - Training models using PaddlePaddle Fluid in a Jupyter Notebook (PaddlePaddle Book).
-    - Laucnh a Distributed Training Job on your laptop.
+    - Launch a Distributed Training Job on your laptop.
     - Launch the EDL training job on a Kubernetes cluster.

 - Intended audience